mps-youtube/yewtube/README.rst

 - Works with Windows, Linux and Mac OS X
 - Requires mplayer or mpv

-This project is based on `mps <https://github.com/np1/mps>`_, which is a terminal based program to search, stream and download music.
+This project is based on `mps <https://github.com/np1/mps>`_, a terminal based program to search, stream and download music.
 This implementation uses YouTube as a source of content and can play and download video as well as audio.
 The `pafy <https://github.com/np1/pafy>`_ library handles interfacing with YouTube.

 Screenshots
 -----------